Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 ### Types

 The old compiler had a sophisticated hierarchy of `KotlinType`s, including wrapped, deferred and delegating types.
-Analysis API provides much simpler API that actually represents all language types.
+The Analysis API provides much simpler API that actually represents all language types.

 <code-block lang="mermaid">
 graph LR